What's all the fuss about Management 3.0 and Agile team practices

 Join the webinar if you are a curious team member, team leader, scrum master, change agent, a passionate influencer, coach, agile developer, manager or HR leader in your organization.

-Speaker Bio: Line Mørkbak lives, breathes, thrives, and advances management and team approaches that empower collaboration.
+Line Mørkbak lives, breathes, thrives, and advances management and team approaches that empower collaboration.
 To create that ideal professional environment, Line helps clients reevaluate what drives their team and apply the practical steps to leverage cultural differences and positive group dynamics.

 Line holds a Master's in Modern Culture and Cultural Communications from the University of Copenhagen.
 She has also received extensive professional development, such as Coaching of Global Executives by George Renwick, Global Leadership workshop by Karen Cvitkovich and Dr. Ernest Gundling at Aperian Global as well as certifications in Management 3.0 and virtual team facilitation through Collaboration Superpowers.